stagenow/docs/edge/source/stageclient.md

 Locate the error(s) in the log.
 Refer to the characteristic-error or parm-error in the log contents.

+>Note:
+>The Last Staging Error screen displays content only if there are errors in the staging operation.
+If the staging operation is successful, this screen is empty.

 #### Log Path

 To configure the log file path, select the menu icon and select Log Path.